 Friday September 23rd

-The weather is turning autumnal, Layla slept in her bed in our bedroom, a clear indication that it’s now warmer upstairs than down.
+The weather was turning autumnal, Layla slept in her bed in our bedroom, a clear indication that it was now warmer upstairs than down.
 At least she slept until 4am when she decided she wanted to clamber into bed beside me, then tried to nudge me out of bed.
 Thus I was to be found wide awake at four thirty with a grumpy cat back in her bed.